Harewood, West Yorkshire: Amenities

 The Harewood Arms public house and hotel is opposite the entrance to the Harewood Estate.

-Other facilities in the village include a medical centre, mobile library, community cafe, and a village hall.
+Other facilities in the village include a medical centre, mobile library, cemetery, community cafe, and a village hall.

 It is the location of the UK's longest motorsport hillclimb, Harewood speed Hillclimb (pronounced HAIR-wuud).
 The exterior set for the soap opera Emmerdale is located in the Harewood estate.

 Education

 Harewood C of E Primary School is a state-funded faith school which stands opposite the grounds of the Harewood estate on the A61 and was built by the estate in 1864 for estate workers' children.
 In 2005 and 2008 the school was awarded "outstanding" grading following Ofsted inspections.
 The school maintains its historic links with the estate, the children regularly use its grounds and educational facilities.

 Gateways School is an independent private school with a sixth form.
 The junior school and nursery are co-educational, admitting boys and girls to age 11.